The planned cell tower would bring service to the Giant Forest Museum and other popular areas of Sequoia National Park.

-The Fresno Bee reports that the structure will be the first of its kind inside Sequoia National Park, although adjacent Kings Canyon National Park and nearby Yosemite National Park (among others) have facilities of their own.
+The Fresno Bee reports that the structure will be the first of its kind inside Sequoia National Park, although other California national parks including adjacent Kings Canyon and nearby Yosemite have facilities of their own.
 The “monopine” tower, designed to blend in with the surrounding landscape, will stand on an existing utility site near the visitor development of Wuksachi Village, which is about 23 miles from the park’s main entrance.

 Environmental issues played a role in the debate around the proposition, but during the comment periods, public opinion ultimately split on the question of visitor experience.

 Nancy Hendricks, chief of planning and compliance at Sequoia National Park, told The Points Guy that those opposed to the project were concerned that increased cell coverage would disrupt the sanctity of the park: “A lot of visitors come to get away from tech.
 They don’t like the sights and sounds of people on their phones.”
 (And wasn’t it John Muir who said “Keep close to Nature’s heart . . . and break clear away, once in a while, and climb a mountain or spend a week in the woods”?)

 Article continues below advertisement

 Those in favor, on the other hand, lauded the benefits to safety and education that improved communication would provide.
 On its website, authorized parks concessioner Delaware North cautions guests that current cellular service at Sequoia is spotty.
 And Hendricks said, “If visitors are up in the park and have an accident, it can be hard to get ahold of a ranger.”